St. Paul's House of Formation

 All students are invited to monthly video calls with Fr.
 Stephen for a live Q & A session to ask questions and discuss what they are learning.

-About 4 hours per week
+6 or 4 hours per week respectively

 A computer (laptop, tablet, etc.)